grafana/grafana-infinity-datasource/docs/sources/setup/configuration.md

 More details about the URL and related settings can be found in [url](/docs/url) page

+## Health check

+When you save the infinity datasource settings in the config page, By default this will just save the settings and won't perform any validation against any URLs.
+If you want to validate the settings such as authentication, api keys, then you must enable custom health check in the health check section of the configuration page.

+> Currently only HTTP GET methods are supported in the custom health check.
+Also custom health checks only validate the response status code HTTP 200 and doesn't perform any validation against the response content

 ## Proxy outgoing requests

 If you want your datasource to connect via proxy, set the environment appropriate environment variables.
 HTTP_PROXY, HTTPS_PROXY and NO_PROXY.
 HTTPS_PROXY takes precedence over HTTP_PROXY for https requests.